peerScholar Instructor Guide

 peerScholar provides detailed information about student progress and grades for each assignment.

-1. Log in to your Canvas course, and click Assignments in the Course Navigation.
+1. Log in to your Canvas course and click Assignments in the Course Navigation.

 Tips

-1. Log in to your Canvas course, and click Assignments in the Course Navigation.
+1. Log in to your Canvas course and click Assignments in the Course Navigation.

 6. At the top of the page, you can advance to the next student by clicking the arrow or using the drop-down.

-10. Select the sync method:
+10. Select a syncing method:

 Tips